 Visitors are encouraged to promote the healing and well being of our patients.
 Regular visiting hours are from 8 am to 8 pm, seven days a week.
-After-hours visiting will be allowed under certain limited circumstances to promote patient well being at the discretion of nursing leadership.
+After-hours visiting will be allowed under certain limited circumstances at the discretion of nursing leadership.
 The following expectations will help ensure that all our patients experience a safe, restful and quiet stay.

 Regular Visiting Hours